stefanZorcic/scaling-book/training.md

 2. Let's start by looking purely at memory.
 Replacing BS=16M with 3M in Q2, we get `~7.86e12` total checkpoint activations, and with the 1.3e11 optimizer state this brings us to almost exactly 8e12 = 8TB.
 The TPUv5p slice has `393TB` of HBM in total, so we are safely under the HBM limit.
 Next let's look at whether we'll be comms or compute-bound.
 With 4096 chips and 3 axes of parallelism, we can do a minimum batch size of `850 * 4096 = 3.48M` tokens.
 That's slightly above our 3M batch size.
 So we're actually comms-bound, which is sad.
 So the general answer is **no, we cannot do FSDP alone**.

 3. Now we know our primary concern is being comms-bound, so let's plug in some numbers.
-First of all, from the discriminant above, we know our per-chip batch size with mixed FSDP + model parallelism needs to be above $2 \cdot 2550^2 / F = 940$ here, which is actually slightly worse than pure FSDP.
-Obviously that's sort of an artifact of some of the approximations we made, but this suggests mixed FSDP + model parallelism isn't actually much better.
-Partly this is because $F$ is so small we can't do a full axis worth of model parallelism.
+First of all, from the discriminant above, we know our per-chip batch size with mixed FSDP + tensor parallelism needs to be above $2 \cdot 2550^2 / F = 940$ here, which is actually slightly worse than pure FSDP.
+Obviously that's sort of an artifact of some of the approximations we made, but this suggests mixed FSDP + tensor parallelism isn't actually much better.
+Partly this is because $F$ is so small we can't do a full axis worth of tensor parallelism.
 One way around this is to do small subrings of 4 chips of tensor parallelism and dedicate the remaining bandwidth of the first axis to FSDP.
 We won't do the math out but it's good to check that we probably can do this without being comms-bound.

 {% enddetails %}